 The statewide Discontinuation of Residential Water Service for Non-Payment (SB 998) is going into effect on February 1, 2020.
-Residents of the state of California are subject to discontinuation of service if bi-monthly (every 2 months) water bills are not paid within 60 days from the date of bill.
+Residents of the state of California are subject to discontinuation of service if bills are not paid within 60 days from the due date.

-BSMWC will no longer be distributing 48-hour door hangers on the homes of residents who have not paid past water bills.
-A reminder notice will be sent to residents 45 days past the water bill due date ($10 late fee applied), and 60 days after the bill’s mail date water will be shut off.
-All Overdue Notices will be sent to customers at least seven days prior to water shut off.
-This policy is being enforced across the state of California.
+BSMWC will no longer be distributing 48-hour door hangers on customers who have not paid past due bills.
+A reminder notice with a $10 late fee will be mailed to customers at least 7 days prior to the water being shut off.
+60 days after the bill’s due date water will be shut off.

 “We want this transition to be as smooth as possible for our shareholders,” said BSMWC General Manager Steve Lenton.
 “Our online portal will still be available for residents, even though their bills may be shown with new formatting.”